ariaghora/ariaghora/README.md

 <p align="center">
   <samp>
-    I am doing machine learning on a daily basis.
-I mostly speak Python and Pascal.
-Python is my daily driver for my research works, and pascal is my bread-and-butter to learn by creating neat stuffs.
+    I am doing machine learning on a daily basis, but I also love to tinker in other domains.
   </samp>
 </p>